- Crossing the border?

 Does your office provide leadership training in non-crisis situations?

 Yes, we do.
 Our work often includes leading workshops for church councils and congregations.
-We provide such training as schedule allows.
+We provide such training as schedules allow.
 Sample themes/topics as follows:

 - Dealing with our differences (establishing a biblical framework, and exploring dynamics of conflict)